 1. Small Business Loan/SBA Loan

 Last year, 43% of small businesses applied for a loan from a small business lender.
 Bank loans and lines of credit are popular business financing choices for a good reason.
 They’re a reliable source for a short-term loan that allows you to grow.
-But, you want to be selective when choosing who to finance through.
+At the same time, you want to be selective when choosing a lender.
 Banks, private equity firms, microlenders, and other venture capitalists are concerned with getting their money back, so they tend to charge high interest rates.
 If you have a good credit history, you can do some shopping around to find better rates.
 Also, be sure to apply for loans through the U.S. Small Business Administration.
 They tend to have more flexible terms and lower interest rates to specifically finance a business purchase transaction.

 2. Angel Investor

 We commonly see business owners acquire capital from an angel investor in exchange for an equity position.
-This is often sought by businesses that lack the cash flow needed to obtain a traditional bank loan.
+This capital is often sought by businesses that lack the cash flow needed to obtain a traditional bank loan to finance a business.
 It’s less risky than taking a business credit card or a short-term loan.
-But, it comes with other setbacks that some aren’t willing to look past.
-Equity financing means forfeiting some control to a partial owner and granting this person a say in the business’ operations.
-Additionally, this person will receive a share of profits if you decide to sell.
-For this reason, you’ll want to make sure you can work well with this person for the long haul.
+It comes with other setbacks, however, that some aren’t willing to look past.
+Equity financing means forfeiting some control to a partial owner and granting this person a say in the business operations.
+Additionally, teh angel investor will receive a share of profits if you decide to sell.
+For this reason, you’ll want to make sure you can work well with the angel investor for the long haul.